• Skip to main content

 • It is quite touristy inside with souvenirs and all

-• A few steps to access the Lower church
+• A few steps to access the Lower Church but otherwise easy to explore

 However once inside, the impression is very different.
 Despite a reasonable size, the effect from the inside is that it appears huge.
 This upper part is divided in 2 by the pulpitum which you can see in the photos below.